 My CEO and President told me AI was a fad and a waste of company time in 2025.
-Gallop just proved we were both right.
+Gallup just proved we were both right.

 In 2025, my CEO and President told me to back off.
 I was pushing AI too hard, making people uncomfortable, and in their words — it wasn't going to be viable for another fewAI years, if ever.

-They wasn't entirely wrong.
+They weren’t entirely wrong.
 The pushback was real.

 Gallup just released data showing that Gen Z — the generation everyone assumed would lead AI adoption — is actually growing more skeptical, not less.
 Excitement for AI dropped 14 points in a single year.
 Anger rose 9 points.
 Nearly half of employed Gen Z workers believe AI's risks outweigh its benefits.
 Adoption has flatlined.